 TU : Why Democracy Is Hard

-Drafting a constitution
+Drafting a Constitution

 As part of our non-core course “Why Democracy Is Hard,” led by Prof. Marc Smyrl, we were invited to a workshop aimed at collectively drafting the constitution of a fictional country called IDILIA.
-This activity prompted us to reflect on several questions:
+This activity led us to reflect on several questions:

 These questions, among others, have helped deepen our understanding of fundamental principles such as sovereignty, freedom, equality, and participation in the development and functioning of a democratic society.